 At the end of day 2 my little girl was very jaundiced, but the midwives insisted I carry on trying to breastfeed.
 They provided a big industrial breast pump, but I still didn’t really produce much milk.

 By the end of day 3 I still didn’t feel as though I was feeding her properly, and she was really losing weight.
 Then, and only then, the hospital midwives accepted that I could use formula.
 Finally my little one put on some weight.
 But I still did not feel the breast feeding was working for me.

 I carried on trying to breastfeed for 3 weeks.
 It seemed as though I was spending 24 hours a day feeding.
 We bought an expensive Medala breast pump machine, I practically spent the day with it attached to me.
 I saw the midwife for a session on latching.
 Nothing worked, I really wasn’t producing enough milk.
 After 3 weeks I admitted defeat as my milk production dropped lower and lower.

 I felt so dreadful, like I had failed as a mother.
 Even though I had said to myself before having my baby that I wouldn’t put too much pressure on myself, I think that the experience in hospital had really made me feel ashamed that I was not producing enough milk.
 Thank goodness that the health visitor and practice midwife were so supportive.
 I have heard many stories where the mums weren’t so supported, where they beat themselves up for much longer over how breastfeeding wasn’t working for them.

 What Did I take From All This?

-This may seem like a very NHS bashing piece.
+This may seem like a very medical personnel bashing piece.
 I would hate if you went away thinking that, as overall my care and treatment was excellent, but I do fear that breast feeding is pushed too heavily into new mothers.
 I worry that there is a bit of a culture to shame new mums who cannot breast feed, or just choose to formula feed.